 - Three years of teaching experience in early or middle childhood (for elementary/middle school principal) or young adult (for middle school/high school principal)

-- Written essay application and interview
+- Written essay application

 Steps to Apply

 Whether you're pursuing licensure or a master's degree, Miami University's Graduate Special Education Program provides a path for you.

 - Submit a Graduate School Application form online.